 The zoning, size, and features of an equestrian property can impact available mortgage options, making it essential to consider various lending choices specifically for equestrian properties before applying for a mortgage.

-Jumbo loans are mortgages that exceed the conventional conforming loan limits.
-Many jumbo loans have conservative guidelines for properties with non-residential zoning, extensive acreage, or agricultural improvements.
-If the property generates income or has substantial agricultural features, it may not qualify for these common mortgage options.
-In such cases, you might consider alternative horse property financing solutions:
+If a horse property generates income or has substantial agricultural features, it may not qualify for standard mortgage options.
+In such cases, you might consider the following equestrian financing solutions: